This post may include affiliate links that earn us a small commission.

 - Bring it all together – Now, it’s time to assemble your dish.
 Take those crispy chicken thighs and place them back into the pan.
 Pour the luscious creamy sauce over the chicken, ensuring each piece gets nicely coated.
 This step is where the magic happens as the sauce melds with the chicken and creates a symphony of flavors.

 I don’t prefer cooking cream for a long time along with chicken.
 Chances are there that cream might split and it will also lose its delicate taste.
 So add it towards the end.

 Can we use boneless chicken breast instead?

 I know some don’t like chicken thighs or just have chicken breast in hand.
 If you must, then you can definitely substitute thighs for chicken breasts.
 Chicken breast cooks faster, so adjust the cooking time accordingly.

 Pair these chicken thighs with pasta and there is also enough creamy tomato sauce to pour over.
-Or serve it with some roasted veggies or mashed potatoes.
+Or serve it with other delicious side dishes like roasted veggies or mashed potatoes.

 More Chicken Thigh Recipes

 Have a look at some of the awesome dishes that you can make with chicken thighs –

 Honey Garlic Chicken Thighs – A sweet, sticky, and savory honey garlic sauce with seared thighs.

 Sweet and Spicy Boneless Chicken Thighs – Chicken thighs made on the stovetop with a delectable sweet-spicy dry rub featuring brown sugar and aromatic spices.